rwblokzijl/Msc-thesis-EuroToken/thesis.md

 [@Unbanked].
 As more and more businesses move online or become pin only, these people will see their means of participation in society decrease.

-Additionally the increased reliance on private institutions can leave the entire euro system less transparent and more vulnerable to corruption.
+Additionally, the increased reliance on private institutions can leave the entire euro system less transparent and more vulnerable to corruption.
 The 2008 crisis revealed the reliance of the financial world on opaque profit driven institutions with insufficient oversight.
 While the industry has been scrutinised heavily since then, the broader economy is still not insulated from future failings.
-The EU does require national funds to insure citizens at least 90% of their bank deposits, up to at least 20.000 euros per person [@DepositInsurance].
+The EU does require national funds to insure citizens at least 90% of their bank deposits, up to at least 20,000 euros per person [@DepositInsurance].
 But for many this is not sufficient to protect their lives savings.